-Include the following clause as prescribed in Appx B, § B.2.1.(b).
+Include the following clause as prescribed in Appx B, § B.2.1.(b) (Solicitation Provisions and Contract Clauses Prescribed in Appendix B).

 Clauses Incorporated by Reference (SEP 2010)

 This contract incorporates one or more clauses by reference, with the same force and effect as if they were given in full text.
 Upon request, the contracting officer will make their full text available.
 Also, the full text of a clause may be accessed electronically at this address: